The New Future of Bots? Probabot hunts Twitter Bots

 The technological world has been advancing rapidly, and while it is mostly put to good use, there are instances where it has been misused.
 One such case is the widespread use of bots on the social media platform, Twitter.
 It is a social media platform that has seen a massive rise in bot use in the past couple of years.
 Quartz recently launched a bot named Probabot to filter out the use of automated bots on Twitter.
 It is a special, benign bot that identifies political tweets using a mechanism called the Botometer.
 It is a tool that is specifically designed by the Center for Complex Networks and System Research at the Indiana University Network Science Institute.

 Botometer helps the Probabot analyze if a particular account is managed by a bot or an actual human being.
 It ranks the accounts accordingly, and the ones that are found to be controlled or run by bots are reported and possibly closed down.
-There are many different factors that the Probabot takes into the account, starting from when the tweets are posted, the nature of the tweet, which accounts are tagged in the tweet, how often the account tweets, and more.
+There are many different factors that Probabot takes into account, starting from when the tweets are posted, the nature of the tweet, which accounts are tagged in the tweet, how often the account tweets, and more.
 As per the information gathered, many of the accounts may even be announced as bot-assisted.
-It means that the account is partially managed by a bot and supervised by the human.
-Keith Collins, the man behind the creation of Probabot, said it would also help in avoiding the false accounts being verified, or verified accounts being banned.
-Sometimes verified accounts and organisations replicate the behavior of a bot.
-Collins added that any account that has the score above 48 percent on Botometer are pinned as potential bots, and a score above 60 percent are deemed as “likely” bots.
+It means that the account is partially managed by a bot and supervised by a human.
+Keith Collins, the man behind the creation of Probabot, said it would also help in avoiding false accounts being verified, or verified accounts being banned.
+Sometimes verified accounts and organisations replicate the behaviour of a bot.
+Collins added that any account that has a score above 48 percent on Botometer is pinned as potential bot, and a score above 60 percent is deemed as “likely” bots.